LiuqianC/Site_suitability/README.md

 ## About The Project
 This is the Site Suitability project for assignment 2.

 The project provides a software that automatically calculates site suitability.
 The three most important factors in the siting of companies for rock aggregates are geology, transport and population.
 The importance of these three factors may vary from one situation to another, so the weights of the three factors need to be constantly adjusted.
-Each of the three factors is multiplied by its own weight and added together to derive the site suitability.
+Each of the three factors is multiplied by its weight and added together to derive the site suitability.
 Using this software, the user can easily select the factor weights using the sliders and visualise the final calculated suitability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>